WB9DLC Ameritron QSK-5

 My next goal was to sneak the wire out of the Omni VI+ without drilling any holes, disconnecting any unused phono jacks, etc. I ran the wire thru the unused (and never to be used) MARK/SPACE Phono plug (see below).
 The wire goes right thru the center hole.
 Actually, this is easier if you poke the wire thru from the outside first, then make the connection on the Blue Wire.

 So, now we have the 'T' voltage out of the Omni VI+.
 Now we need to just hook up a very small 12v Reed relay coil between this wire and ground.
+I am sure that Radio Shack 275-233 will work fine.
 Remember, this relay draws less than 15ma and there will be very little current through this keyed circuit (5v and about 1ma).

 I mounted a small Radio Shack project box on the back of the Omni VI+ using one of the hex-head mounting screws - remember, no holes! (and no double-stick tape or Velcro).